silverbowen/Duck-Simulator/README.md

 # Duck-Simulator
-This is an implementation of the Stategy Pattern "Duck Simulator" from Head First Design Patterns.
+This is an implementation of the Strategy Pattern "Duck Simulator" from Head First Design Patterns.
 It is implemented in C++ rather than Java (how the book implements it).